thingylabs/performance.thingylabs.io/README.md

 ---

-*Thank you for your trust in Thingylabs GmbH.
+*Thank you for your trust in Thingylabs GmbH and D3velop.ltd (In Gründung).
 We look forward to your participation, collaboration, and potential partnership!*

 ---